anon-blue/anon.blue/README.txt

 p help I need help er.
 If this screen apperas again,follow these steps:
 If this computer you using is new computer please ask somebody is good at comput er to fix it                                          are you fuck kidd me?
-If this computer you using is old computer please change to a new one
+If this computer you using is old computer please chfgfgfgo a new one
 thank you